Marketers are going to love this one!

 To create the Randomizer block in the flow, just double tap/right mouse click anywhere in the flow's background and choose the needed block.

-When the distribution is set up, you have to choose the steps the subscribers will follow.
+When the distribution is set up, you have to choose the steps the contacts will follow.
 It can be either a message, an action, a flow, a condition, another Randomizer, a Smart Delay, SMS or Email.

-Results may vary and the difference may be bigger due to the sheer number of subscribers.
+Results may vary and the difference may be bigger due to the sheer number of contacts.
 That's another reason why we'd recommend Randomizer for ongoing Flows: quizes, sales, tournaments, so Randomizer would always have a new group to send through and even the percentage.